jalantechnologies/handbook/common/compensation_benefits.md

 Here's what you get when you work at Better.

 ### Remote-Friendly Work
-We're a fully remote company.
-You can work from anywhere as long as you have a stable internet connection and overlap with your team for at least 4 working hours a day.
+We're a fully remote company on a 5-day work week (Monday to Friday).
+Work from anywhere, as long as you have a stable internet connection and overlap with your team for at least 4 hours a day.

-**Laptop Policy**
+### Compensation
+Salary is paid by the 5th business day of the next month.

+If you join mid-month, we adjust your first salary for the days you worked.
+For example, if your salary is INR 50,000 and you join on Jan 12, you'll be paid INR 32,258 (= 50,000 × 20 / 31), credited by Feb 5.

 ### Tooling & Equipment
 We give you the tools to do your best work.

-- **Laptop**: We provide laptops to full-time employees (FTEs).
-This usually takes 1 month after joining, so please have a personal machine available to work from during this initial period.
+- **Laptop**: We provide laptops to full-time employees.
+This usually takes 2 to 3 weeks after joining, so keep a personal machine handy to work from until then.
-- **AI tools**: AI is core to how we work, so we provide the right tools for your role.
+- **AI tools**: AI is core to how we work, so we pay for the right tools for your role.
 Full-time engineers get a paid coding assistant such as Claude Max.
-Other full-time roles get the AI tools that fit their work — talk to your manager about what you need.
-Associates use free and student-subsidized tools such as GitHub Copilot, Google Gemini, Google Colab, and Perplexity.
+Other full-time roles get the AI tools that fit their work.
+Ask your manager for what you need.
+Associates (interns) use the free and student tools available to them, most of which are free with a college ID or student email: [GitHub Copilot](https://education.github.com), [Google Gemini](https://gemini.google/students/), [Google Colab](https://colab.research.google.com), and [Perplexity](https://www.perplexity.ai).
+Student offers change often, so check the current terms before you sign up.

-### Compensation
-Salary is credited on or before the 5th business day of the following month.

-If you join in the middle of a month, your salary is prorated based on actual days worked — for example, if your salary is INR 50,000 and you join on Jan 12, you'll be paid INR 32,258 (= 50,000 × 20 / 31), credited by Feb 5.

 ### Leaves & Time Off
-All team members are entitled to 12 paid leaves, 6 sick leaves, and 14 public holidays in a year.
+You get 12 paid leaves, 6 sick leaves, and 14 public holidays a year.

-Leave starts accruing from your first month — if you join on or before the 15th, you accrue one full day of paid leave that month; if you join after the 15th, you accrue half a day.
-Unused paid leaves can be carried forward to the next year, up to a maximum of 6 days.
-Sick leaves expire at year-end and cannot be carried forward.
+You start earning leave from your first month.
+If you join on or before the 15th, you get a full day for that month.
+If you join after the 15th, you get half a day.

-After completing one year at the company, you become eligible to encash any unused paid leaves.
-Please note that sick leaves are not eligible for encashment.
-We do not support taking advance leave — you may only use what you've already earned.
+- **Paid leaves**: At the end of the year, you can carry over up to 6 unused paid leaves.
+Once you've been here a year, you can also cash out unused paid leaves.
+- **Sick leaves**: These don't carry over and can't be cashed out.

-During your notice period, no new leaves are credited and you are expected not to take any time off.
-If you forget to apply for leave in Keka, we'll auto-adjust it from your balance so there's no confusion.
+You can only take leave you've already earned, so there's no borrowing against future leave.
+During your notice period, you stop earning new leaves and shouldn't take time off.
+If you take leave but forget to log it in Keka, we'll deduct it from your balance.

 ### Health Insurance
-Full-time employees (FTEs) are covered under a group health plan that includes INR 3,00,000 coverage for you, your spouse, and your children.
-The plan also includes access to remote doctor consultations.
+Full-time employees get a group health plan with INR 3,00,000 coverage for you, your spouse, and your children.
+It also includes remote doctor consultations.

 ### Parental Leave
-If you're a full-time employee and expecting a child, we offer paid parental leave to support you during this time.
-Maternity leave is 6 months paid, and paternity leave is 1 month paid.
-Please reach out to HR when you're ready to plan this out.
+Full-time employees get paid parental leave: 6 months for maternity, 1 month for paternity.
+Talk to HR when you want to plan it.

 ### Learning & Development
-We provide access to paid courses, certifications, and tools that help you grow in your role.
-If there's something specific you'd like to pursue, discuss it with your manager — we're happy to support learning that adds value to your work.
+We pay for courses, certifications, and tools that help you grow in your role.
+If there's something you want to pursue, discuss it with your manager.